Telefonorosso/l3-netkeys/README.md

 ## Purpose

-NetKeys L3 is meant for practical use with real Amiga systems.
+l3-netkeys is meant for practical use with real Amiga systems.

 It can be useful when: